 The primary cause of gum disease is plaque.
 Early on, a person may experience red or swollen gums that bleed during toothbrushing.
 These signs are indicative of gingivitis, the mildest form of all the gum disease stages.
 During this phase the gums may be irritated, but the teeth remain firmly rooted in their sockets.

-Periodontitis develops when gingivitis is not treated.
+Aggressive periodontitis develops when gingivitis is not treated.
 The plaque begins to move below the gum line, which causes the soft tissue to separate from the teeth and recede.
 Irreversible tissue damage and bone deterioration start to occur.
-While symptoms of gingivitis can be reversed with diligent at-home care and professional cleanings, periodontitis requires more aggressive treatment or surgical procedures to stop the disease from advancing.
+While symptoms of gingivitis can be reversed with diligent at-home care and professional cleanings, advanced periodontitis requires more aggressive treatment or surgical procedures to stop the disease from advancing.

-Certain factors can increase a patient’s risk of developing periodontitis, including:
+Certain factors can increase a patient’s risk of developing gum disease, including:

 - Poor oral hygiene